Appointment setting is a critical part of your lead generation.

 If there’s one tip that any good marketer can give you, personalize all your client communication.

-Personalization is the only way to create campaigns that resonate with your prospects because they don’t just correspondence that’s suited to their needs, but it also makes them feel special that you took the time to get to know them.
+Personalization is the only way to create campaigns that resonate with your prospects because they don’t just have correspondence that’s suited to their needs, but it also makes them feel special that you took the time to get to know them.

 When appointment setting, always make sure that you sound like someone that’s done their research.